 Navigation is currently hindered on the Chattahoochee River from Columbus to Apalachicola Bay by a lack of maintenance of the locks and dams.
-The U.S. Army Corps of Engineers are responsible for maintaining this navigational channel and have reported to State the amount of funding needed to undertake the maintenance repair needs (see

-Navigation in Section 3.2).
-The Council recommends that the State provides the necessary funding in order to return the facilities to service in support of navigation, to ensure the recreational and the economic sustainability of the region.
+The USACE are responsible for maintaining this navigational channel and have reported to state the amount of funding needed to undertake the maintenance repair needs (see Navigation in Section 3.2).
+The Council recommends that the state should advocate for the necessary funding in order to return the facilities to service in support of navigation, to ensure the recreational and the economic sustainability of the region.